elvinngu/Healthy-City-London-Model/README.md

 centre_long = -0.138546
 width = 3000 # width of square

-innerwidth = 1000 #the maximum width of one inner square (read 'How it works' section for more information) type_ = 'restaurant'
+innerwidth = 1000 #the width of one inner square (read 'How it works' section for more information) type_ = 'restaurant'

 parsePlaces3(centre_lat,centre_long,width,type_,squarewidths)